 To properly streamline processes, you have to remove barriers to success.
 Perform consistent process analysis to track problems and identify opportunities for growth and improvement.

 You should also have a means of documenting everything.
-This helps with continual process improvement.
+This helps with continuous process improvement.
 You never want to exercise a “set-it-and-forget-it” mentality.
 Proper process documentation can be evaluated and updated to improve operational excellence.
 They can also be used to rebuild new workflows or incorporate automation.

 Process mapping is useful for things like: